Get E-Book

 import utils from './utils.js';

-For node: built-ins and bare specifiers resolved through packages, the package's exports field controls the file target.
+For node: built-ins and bare specifiers resolved through packages, the package's exports field controls the final file target.
 For relative and absolute specifiers, the importing source writes the extension itself.

-Directory imports follow the same explicitness. import './utils/' does not mean import './utils/index.js' in ESM, and commonly fails with ERR_UNSUPPORTED_DIR_IMPORT.
-CommonJS performs that directory-to-index lookup; ESM requires the path to the file.
-Older Node releases had experimental escape hatches around specifier resolution, but current Node v24 does not restore extension and directory probing for this path.
+Older Node releases had experimental options around specifier resolution.
+Current Node v24 does not restore extension and directory probing for this path.
 Write explicit paths.

 Implementation in Node